vicflora/vicflora-vue/vicflora-nuxt/content/statics/index.md

       Illustration: Barley, Anita. ©2021 Royal Botanic Gardens Victoria.
 CC BY-NC-SA 4.0.
 ---

-<b>VICFLORA</b> is a comprehensive and current guide to the wild plants of
+**VICFLORA** is a comprehensive and current guide to the wild plants of Victoria.
-Victoria.
 With plant profiles, identification tools and richly illustrated, the Royal Botanic Gardens Victoria provides this resource free-of-charge for land managers, scientists, students and indeed anyone with an interest in Victorian